JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 ```

 There is no difference between `$s` and `$d` suffixes, and no others are supported.
-You can provide the placeholder `%1$s` and use it to display a fractional number, for example:
+You can put the `%1$s` placeholder in the resource string and use it to display a fractional number, for example:

 ```kotlin
 Text(stringResource(Res.string.str_template, "User_name", 100.1f))